-Report: Former French President Jacques Chirac hospitalized
+Former French President Jacques Chirac hospitalized

-(CNN)Former French President Jacques Chirac has been admitted to a Paris hospital for a pulmonary infection, according to a report from Agence France-Presse.
+(CNN)Former French President Jacques Chirac has been admitted to a Paris hospital for a pulmonary infection, his son-in-law Frederic Salat-Baroux said Sunday.

-A hospital spokeswoman would not confirm to CNN that Chirac, who is 83 years old, had been admitted to the Pitié-Salpêtrière Hospital, citing privacy concerns.
-She pointed CNN towards the AFP story.
+Salat-Baroux said Chirac has been admitted to stay a few days for the treatment.

 Chirac, 83, served as the French president from 1995 to 2007.